1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Journalists or teams of journalists whose original reporting from Miami-Dade, Broward, Palm Beach, or Monroe counties was produced in 2025.
+According to the current listing, eligibility includes: Journalists or teams of journalists whose original reporting from Miami-Dade, Broward, Palm Beach, or Monroe counties was produced in 2025.
 Nominations only; self-nominations not accepted.
 Various mediums eligible: print, digital, TV, radio, podcasts, video, audio, data visualization, documentary film (up to 120 min).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.